Heidiepa/h2-Pubkey/README.md

 Outlook encryption is very simple.
 * from graphical interface, Options should be selected, and then Encrypt.
 * Outlook requires user to select encryption type such as Encrypt-Only or Do Not Forward.
 Do Not Forward means that message stays encrypted within Microsoft 365 and can’t be copied or forwarded.
 Encrypting means that the message stays encrypted and doesn’t leave Microsoft 365.
 If recipient has other email client, temporary passcode can be downloaded to open message and contents.
 Default setting uses Outlook.com's opportunistic Transport Layer Security (TLS) to encrypt the connection with a recipient’s email provider.
 * Compose email, add contents, ensure that encyrption is on.
 Then choosing Send will send the encyrpted message to other people.
+(Microsoft)

 * Outlook encyrption is very user-friendly and simple to use.
-It could have even better graphical interface but it does it's thing.
+It could have even better graphical interface and it could be even smoother visually (as well as more popping) but it does it's thing.

 ## Eve and Mallory.
 In many crypto stories, Eve is a passive eavesdropper, listening on the wire.
-Mallory malliciously modifies the messages.
+Mallory maliciously modifies the messages.
 Explain how PGP protects against Mallory and Eve.
 Be specific what features, which use of keys and which flags in the command are related to this protection.
 (This subtasks does not require tests with a computer)

+*PGP prevents Eve from eavesdropping as it protects data with keys.
+I don't know what keys and what flags, this is too complex for me.
+*PGP blocks Mallory from modifying data.
+I don't know what keys and what flags, this is too complex for me.

 ## Password management.
 Demonstrate use of a password manager.
 What kind of attacks take advantage of people not using password managers?
 (You can use any password manager, some examples include pass and KeePassXC.)